jac459/meta-hue/README.md

 In this case, you will need to go in your meta folder and look for a file named (exactly with the right casing) resultsDiscovery.json.
 If the file exists, update it.
 If the file doesn't exist, create it and update it.

-This file is written in JSON format and should look like that:
+This file is written in JSON format and should look like that (not listing particularly only your hue but all your devices (in this example you can see google home devices)):

 ```
 [